daivan/404-file-not-found/README.md

 Forward and Back

-This game is created to be part of the https://js13kgames.com/ Competition.
+This game is created to be a part of the https://js13kgames.com/ 2020 Competition.

-IT was created Daivan Trinh.
+It was created Daivan Trinh and Håkan Einarsson.

 Clone the repo.

-npm install
+`npm install`

-npm run dist
+`npm run dist`

-the folder called dist is the full game.
+The folder called dist is the full game.